-- Members – To manage our agreement with you – our lawful basis for doing this is CONTRACT.
+- Members – To manage our agreement with you, including administration of your membership and associated membership benefits and opportunities – our lawful basis for doing this is CONTRACT.

 - Pending Members – To provide you with membership details such that you may get full information of the details of membership should you decide to become a member and to process your membership application.
 Prior to your making an application, your data is processed under the lawful basis of LEGITIMATE INTEREST.
 Once you apply for membership our lawful basis for processing your data is CONTRACT.

 - Past Members – To retain required financial information and details of your membership for tax and insurance purposes – our lawful basis for doing this is LEGAL OBLIGATION.